-Make sure that the pump is running long enough each day.
-Your pool should have at least one turnover per day, meaning that all of the water in the pool passes through the filter at least once.
+Make sure the pump is running long enough each day.
+Your pool should have at least one turnover per day, meaning that all the water in the pool passes through the filter at least once.
 However, two turnovers are needed for many pools to maintain water clarity, especially during hotter weather.
 Most pools need at least 12 or more hours of filtration daily to compensate for less effective sanitation or filtration.

 The pool should also have adequate circulation.
 Some pools have areas that do not receive much circulation, such as corners and steps.
 A circular flow pattern is best, aiming the eyeball return fittings in the same direction to push water around the pool.
 Brushing and vacuuming helps increase circulation, as does using an automatic pool cleaner.
 Swimming also contributes to better circulation in the pool!